-Get clipped in
+Get clipped in:

 Clipless pedals (the ones that attach to cycling specific shoes), are a must.
-Being locked in by the feet to your bike may sound terrifying, but you’ll soon come to find that it can give you more confidence, control, and pedaling power.
+Being locked in by the feet to your bike may sound terrifying, but you’ll soon come to find that it can give you more confidence, control, and above all, pedaling power.
 If you don’t know a friend who will help you get them set up and teach you the basics, a quick search on YouTube will turn up some adequate tutorials.
-From there, take your new shoes and pedals to a flat, grassy field and practice.
+From there, take your new shoes and pedals to a flat, grassy field, and practice.
 You may tip over a few times, but within half an hour you should be “click-clicking” like a pro.

-Join a group
+Join a group:

-Along with health, freedom and unbridled fun, one of the most valuable things a bike can give you is friends.
-There are few things more fun than ripping along a trail in a group, going for a town line sprint on the Saturday group ride or just cruising to a coffee shop with your significant other.
-In terms of improving as a rider, nothing will boost your fitness, bike-handling or repertoire of routes as fast as riding with more experienced cyclists.
+Along with health, freedom, and unbridled fun, one of the most valuable things a bike can give you is friends.
+There are few things more fun than ripping along a trail in a group, going for a town line sprint on the Saturday group ride, or just cruising to a coffee shop with your significant other.
+In terms of improving as a rider, nothing will boost your fitness, bike-handling, or repertoire of routes as fast as riding with more experienced cyclists.
 There are lots of local group rides that happen on almost every day of the week, ranging from competitive hammerfests, to easy sight-seeing excursions.
 Drop in to your local bike shop to get a list of the ones they recommend.

-Give racing a try
+Give racing a try:

 All cyclists should try racing at least once.
 It’s not for everyone, but the joy and accomplishment that can come from friendly, grass-roots level competition is an experience not to be passed up.
 Each discipline of cycling has its own racing vibe.

-Mountain bike racing is often more approachable and a bit more laid back.
-There is usually a complimentary keg or two awaiting the racers at the finish.
-The Texas Mountain Bike Racing Association puts on a state-wide series that also hosts first-time racer clinics.
+Mountain bike racing is often more approachable and a bit more laid back… there is usually a complimentary keg or two awaiting the racers at the finish.
+The Texas Mountain Bike Racing Association puts on a state wide series that also hosts first-time racer clinics.

 Cyclocross is the party of the bike racing world.
 Held in the cold, wet winter months, cyclocross includes getting muddy as one of the central goals.
-Beer, bacon and dollar bill hand-ups are also integral to this most fun-loving discipline of bike racing.
+Beer, bacon, and dollar bill hand-ups are also integral to this most fun-loving discipline of bike racing.

 Pick one, or try them all.
 It’s hard to go wrong when pedaling a bike.